About

 The decisions that shape a project almost never feel like decisions at the time.

 They arrive as momentum.
 A useful conversation with a builder.
 A rough number on a napkin.
 A sketch that everyone agrees is just exploratory.
-And then, quietly, the direction hardens.
+And then, quietly, the direction sets.

-It's sequence.
-And once it starts moving, changing it gets expensive.
+It's a sequence and once it starts moving, changing it gets expensive.

 I've seen this happen too many times to think it's accidental.